andreicioban/Blog-posts-Fullstack-JS/README.md

         "test"
       ]

   This will tell the plugin which scripts to run before each `commit`, in our case we will check our code style and run the tests.
-If you try to make a `commit` at this point and one of the scripts will exit with `code 1`, which will hapen if the code style checker will report errors or if the test will fail.
-The `commit` will be aborted in this case, and you will need to fix the errors before commiting.
+If you try to make a `commit` at this point and one of the scripts will exit with `code 1`, which will happen if the code style checker will report errors or if the test will fail.
+The `commit` will be aborted in this case, and you will need to fix the errors before committing.

   Some times you will need to commit *bad code* anyway, worry not, you can force a commit with `-no-verify` or `-n` flag.

-  Since we mentioned `testing` we will also mention some helpfull tools in this area.
+  Since we mentioned `testing` we will also mention some helpful tools in this area.

 #### [mocha](https://www.npmjs.com/package/mocha) - the simple test framework